Notification section (cookies)

 а) if there is a multi-page site, then you will go to the site settings in the section with the display of all existing site pages:

-In the editing mode of a website page (landing page, quiz, form, or survey), hover over the editing workspace to find the "+" button:
+In the page editor, hover over the workspace to make the "+" button appear.

 Next, click the plus to open the right bar with a list of sections for the page: